 Many bishops constantly wonder how long is too long to assist a family with the Church welfare program.
 The Church has no specific policy on how long a family can be helped other than stating the goal to help them reach self-reliance.

-The way I gauged it as a bishop was by keeping the family’s plan central to the welfare process.
-If they wanted me to use welfare funds to help, I needed them to develop a plan that showed this would not be a long-term need.
-The plan they proposed might take three to six months, but as long as I, with the input from my welfare specialists, felt like that was their best plan, I would be willing to help them for that long.
-But if that plan didn’t work out, it gave me a reason to stop paying and encourage them to find another resource.
+One way to gauge it as a bishop is by keeping the family’s plan central to the welfare process.
+If they want the bishop to use welfare funds to help, they need to develop a plan that shows this would not be a long-term need.
+The plan they propose might take three to six months, but as long as the bishop—with the input from his welfare specialist team—feels like that is their best plan, it may make sense to help them for that long.
+If they come back and need additional help outside the planned time frame, it is easier to help them see that a better plan needs to be formulated.
+If they were unwilling to change the plan, additional help may not be a good idea and you can encourage them to find another resource.

 5. Separate Yourself from the Emotion

 The members requesting welfare assistance are in heavy situations.
 When someone first meets with them, the members are speaking from a position of strong emotion.
-The bishop is trying to make a logical decision, but as we know emotion can blind logic.
+The bishop is trying to make a logical decision but as we know, emotion can blind logic.

 So what do you think?
 What approach have you taken in administering welfare?

 We also recommend that you read the article, When the Bishop Doesn’t Pay the Rent.